VictorBbt/Acoustic_Scene_Classification/README.md

 Based on the [following repository](https://github.com/dataflowr/Project-Acoustic-Scene-Classification-DCASE.git)

 This is a project done during the Deep Learning class by Prof. Umut Simsekli.
-It explores Deep Learning applied to audio scene classification, with CNN-based architectures (Resnet, CNN6) and several tricks implemented [here](https://arxiv.org/abs/2105.13734) (the github page is below).
+It explores Deep Learning methods for audio scene classification, with CNN-based architectures (Resnet, CNN6) and several tricks implemented [here](https://arxiv.org/abs/2105.13734) (the github page is below).
 I also investigate the AudioCLIP mulitmodal founddation model for such audio classification task.

 In this repository, you will find all you need to download and run the project (**except the dataset**, that you will have to download).

 There are several notebooks:
 - *CNNs.ipynb* where we train the CNN models
-- *CLIP.ipynb$ where we classify our audio recordings thanks to CLIP, and visualize the latent space
+- *CLIP.ipynb* where we classify our audio recordings thanks to CLIP, and visualize the latent space
 - *ConvolutionDifferences.ipynb* where we investigate the differences between classical and separable convolution.
 You can also visualize what a Log Mel Spectrogram looks like.